 Oxford Biblical Studies Online: Oxford Biblical Studies Online provides a comprehensive resource for the study of the Bible and biblical history, integrating authoritative scholarly texts and reference works with tools that provide ease of research into the background, context, and issues related to the Bible.

 Oxford Classical Dictionary: provides coverage of Greek and Roman history, literature, myth, religion, linguistics, philosophy, law, science, art and archaeology, and topics in near eastern studies and late antiquity.

 Oxford Dictionary of National Biography: Biographies of people from around the world who are connected to and shaped the history of the British Isles and beyond, from the earliest times to the year 2002.

 Oxford Dictionary of the Renaissance: Covers the Renaissance in 14th to 17th century Europe, includes coverage of the art, literature, science, culture, philosophy, religion, economics, history, and conflict of the period.

 Oxford Encyclopedia of Theatre & Performance: Dance, opera, radio, film, television, and popular performance, including carnivals, circus, and public executions.
 Covers ancient Greek theatre to the latest developments in London, New York, Paris and around the globe.

-Penrose Library Catalog: Search for material in the Penrose Library, renew items and check the status of Summit requests.
+Penrose Library Catalog: Search for material in the Penrose Library, view your account, and check the status of Summit requests.

 Philosophers Index: Philosopher's Index is a current and comprehensive bibliographic database covering scholarly research in all major fields of philosophy.
 It contains research published since 1940 including nearly 570 journals from 43 countries with content representing a variety of languages.